You are here

 Research in Social Policy & Criminology

-The Department of Social Policy and Criminology pursues internationally excellent, impactful, policy-relevant research that has the capacity to transform lives as well as promote social justice.
-We are proud that our Social Policy and Criminology research and impact was assessed as “world leading” and “internationally excellent” by the Research Excellence Framework (REF) 2021 - a national, seven-yearly exercise that assesses the quality and significance of research across the UK.
-Our research is in the top third overall and ranked fifth in the country for Research Power, a score that factors in the number of people submitted.
+The Department of Social Policy and Criminology conducts internationally excellent, impactful, and policy-relevant research with the capacity to transform lives and promote social justice.
+Our work has been recognized as “world-leading” and “internationally excellent” by the Research Excellence Framework (REF) 2021—a national, seven-yearly assessment of research quality and significance across the UK.
+We are proud that our research is ranked in the top third overall and fifth in the country for Research Power, which considers both quality and the number of researchers submitted.

 Policy analysis: focusing on the substance and process of policy making, and the impacts of social institutions, policies and practices on human welfare worldwide.